- New Zealand

 Whale watching is an incredibly special and unique experience and this tour is designed to be as immersive as possible.
 As well as providing a commentary and offering information and nuggets of wisdom about whales, sea birds and porpoises, the in-house marine biologist will also make use of the boat’s hydrophone to bring your tour to life.
 With this technology, guests can hear the weird and wonderful sounds of the deep blue sea and enjoy another dimension to the excursion.

-In total, the whale watching day tour from Victoria lasts for about three hours, enough time to provide a scenic tour of the inner harbour as well as an exploratory voyage of the open waters.
+In total, the Victoria whale watching tour lasts for about three hours, enough time to provide a scenic tour of the inner harbour as well as an exploratory voyage of the open waters.
 Blankets and binoculars are provided and complimentary tea and coffee are available on board to warm the cockles whilst out on the waters.

 Many visitors choose British Columbia as a holiday destination due to its population of grizzly bears.
 There are few places that offer better bear watching opportunities than this corner of Canada.
 The Great Bear Nature Tour is a five-day experience, designed to connect wildlife enthusiasts with one of the world’s most distinctive and precious species.
 The itinerary takes travellers from the bustling city of Vancouver on a 70-minute flight to the charming town of Port Hardy, situated just a stone’s throw from the start of the bear trail.